 As for perfume, he says to avoid spraying it directly on your skin if you have bad eczema.

 Recurrence is common if you have eczema.
 To reduce recurrence of rash, you can eliminate the following aggravating factors:

 Dry skin: Keeping your skin well moisturised is an effective way to avoid an itchy flare-up.

-Frequent use of soap, hot water and cleansers: These can remove natural oils from the skin.
+Frequent use of soap, hot water and cleansers: These can worsen the breakdown of the natural barrier function of the skin.
 Use mild unscented soaps/cleansers and shower with lukewarm water instead of hot water.

-Hot temperatures and sudden changes of temperatures: Stay in a cool environment as far as possible and avoid coming into an air-conditioned room from the hot outdoors.
+Hot temperatures and sudden changes of temperatures: Stay in a cool environment as far as possible.
+When travelling to cold dry countries, bring along your own cleanser and moisturisers.

 Strenuous exercise: It’s best to avoid heavy sweating.
 Swimming is good exercise if you have eczema.

 Rough, tight and woollen clothing: Wear light, smooth, soft, non-binding clothing instead.

 A/Prof Pang also advises wearing gloves and protective clothing when doing housework to avoid coming into contact with allergens and household skin irritants, such harsh detergents and household cleaning agents.

 Here are some tips on what to do if your child has rash due to eczema: